Skip to content

 Written Kansas Rules and Regulations Exam

-This test focuses on the specific laws and regulations that barbers in Kansas must adhere to.
+This 25-question test focuses on the specific laws and regulations that barbers in Kansas must adhere to.
 The questions from this exam are similar to the content learned during the Shop Management section of barber school.

-Salary: Kansas barbers make approximately $33,130 per year or $15.93 an hour on average.
+According to the Bureau of Labor Statistics, Kansas barbers make approximately $33,130 per year or $15.93 an hour on average.

 Are There Continuing Education Requirements For Kansas Barbers?